sindresorhus/got/documentation/5-https.md

 One certificate chain should be provided per private key.

-When providing multiple certificate chains, they do not have to be in the same order as their private keys in `httpsOptions.key`.
+When providing multiple certificate chains, they do not have to be in the same order as their private keys in `https.key`.

 #### `pfx`

 **Type: `string | Buffer | string[] | Buffer[] | object[]`**

 [PFX or PKCS12](https://en.wikipedia.org/wiki/PKCS_12) encoded private key and certificate chain.
-Using `httpsOptions.pfx` is an alternative to providing `httpsOptions.key` and `httpsOptions.certificate` individually.
-A PFX is usually encrypted, then `httpsOptions.passphrase` will be used to decrypt it.
+Using `https.pfx` is an alternative to providing `https.key` and `https.certificate` individually.
+A PFX is usually encrypted, then `https.passphrase` will be used to decrypt it.

 Multiple PFX can be be provided as an array of unencrypted buffers or an array of objects like: